intercom/cocoapods-mangle/README.md

 This is included in `GCC_PREPROCESSOR_DEFINITIONS` of the `xcconfig` file for every target.
 All of these symbols will be mangled on subsequent builds.

+The symbols that will be mangled are:

+- Objective C classes. e.g. `AFNetworkReachabilityManager` becomes `MyFramework_AFNetworkReachabilityManager`.
+- C and Objective C constants. `AFNetworkingReachabilityDidChangeNotification` becomes `MyFramework_AFNetworkingReachabilityDidChangeNotification`.
+- Objective C category selectors.
+The first component of the selector is mangled. e.g. `-[NSString xxx_abc:def]` becomes `-[NSString MyFramework_xxx_abc:def]`.

+The plugin has only been fully tested with Objective C dependencies.
+There is no reason why this could not also work for Swift.

 ## Usage

 cocoapods-mangle can be used by adding it to your `Podfile` like this: